An online tool to help users to understand political issues for both sides of the debate

 Information is sorted into one of three categories, verified, unverified and verified false.
 By selecting one of the items user can view the claim, vote on the validity of the claim and comment.
 Additionally users can view the source of the claim and the edit history.

-Each editable element of the page has a edit history so people can view and revert edits.
-This is important to keep people accountable.
+Each editable element of the page has an edit history, allowing people to view and revert edits.

 Poliloq’s final design is a result of research, insights, design thinking, and iterations.
 User experience was a priority when designing the platform.
 We focused on producing a lean product, creating the most essential elements.

 The final product doesn't dictate what people should or should not believe to be the truth; instead we are helping people present their beliefs more strongly so that productive debate can ensue, thereby improving the quality of the democratic process.

 Twitter reached out to our team after the design awards with a personal note to congratulate us on a strong project, an incredible amount of work, and great research.
 They also expressed interest in using our project in an upcoming blog post.